 Case: Four Rooms of Change at MacKillop College

 “The Four Rooms of Change has invigorated my teaching.
 No longer am I guessing how students are feeling.
 I can directly ask students about their welfare as they understand that to have a better classroom climate that’s what I will do.
-I do believe that little, if any bullying occurs in the classroom.
-If it occurs outside the class at recess or lunch, the Four Rooms of Change gives a forum to discuss and develop strategies as to how best handle the situation.
+I do believe that little, if any, bullying occurs in the classroom.
+If it occurs outside the class at recess or lunch, the Four Rooms of Change gives a forum to discuss and develop strategies as to how best to handle the situation.
 I will be very interested to follow how this particular class fares next year.
 I hope that they will be encouraged to use The Four Rooms of Change and as a result further grow as empathetic individuals and continue to support one another as a learning group.”